Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

-Although heat is part of the name, you can use a heat pump for air conditioning.
-It works by transferring heat instead of making it (unlike furnaces) which is why it is used as a heating and cooling system.
-It's true that heat pumps can be very efficient, but also know that most air conditioners are roughly equivalent in terms of SEER rating.
-Just compare these two top of the line cooling systems from Lennox.
+Although heat is in the name, you can use a heat pump for AC.
+It works by transferring heat instead of generating it (the way a furnace does) which is why it is used as a dual function unit.
+It’s true that heat pumps can be very efficient, but most air conditioners are roughly equivalent in terms of SEER rating.
+Just compare these two high quality systems from Lennox.

 What is SEER and HSPF?

-SEER is an efficiency guideline for ACs, and the bigger the number, the more efficient it is.
-The difference between 23.5 and 26 is not crazy though, and the efficiency changes depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is specially for heat pumps.
-It tells you how efficient the system is at heating.
-We can see from these examples that as far as energy effiency goes, air conditioners are about equal, if not a little better depending on the AC you choose.
-The biggest difference between the two is that heat pumps can also warm up your home while an AC can't.
+SEER is an efficiency guideline for air conditioning systems, and the bigger the number, the cheaper it is to operate.
+The difference between 23.5 and 26 is not crazy however, and the efficiency changes depending on the model.
+On the other hand, HSPF is a different standard that stands for “heating seasonal performance factor” and is specially for heat pumps.
+It tells you how efficient the unit is at heating.
+You can tell from these examples that as far as energy efficiency goes, air conditioners are about equal, if not superior depending on the AC you choose.
+The biggest difference between them is that heat pumps can also warm up your home while an AC cannot.

 Does climate matter for heat pumps?

-Heat pumps are more effective in warm climates with less severe winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
-We recommend a consultation with a NATE certified HVAC tech who has experience in your region before deciding on a heat pump.
-If the equipment just isn't right for your home, you could have very high electric bills.
-Once the temperature drops too low, it's near impossible for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
-This means you could unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption way up.
+Heat pumps are more effective in hotter climates with mild winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
+You should speak with a ACE certified HVAC pro who has experience in your area before settling on a heat pump.
+If the equipment just isn’t right for your area, you could have unnecessarily high electric bills.
+Once the temperature sinks too low, it’s near impossible for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+This means you may start running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption up.

 How does a heat pump compare with a furnace?